 The first thing to remember is to use your own reasoning skills.
 If you receive a document as an attachment, it would always be safe to open it in read-only mode.
 If you open documents via Outlook or any other popular email client, they open the documents in read-only mode and disable macros, etc. so that you are not affected.

 If you get a message asking you to turn on the macros, understand why the message is there and if macros really need to be enabled.
-For example, if it looks like an invoice, there is nothing programmable and hence no need for macros.
-In that case, you can be sure that the document is just a bait.
+For example, if it looks like an invoice, there is nothing programmable, so there is no need for macros.
+In that case, you can be sure that the document is just bait.

 Anyway, you should never open attachments from untrusted sources.
 If you receive a message saying your parcel is ready, and you know you never ordered any parcel, there is no need to open the attachment.
 The online e-commerce companies seldom use attachments to let you know about the position of your orders.
 Most of such communication is in the email body and not in attachments.